10 Best HVAC

 Frequently Asked Questions About HVAC in Issaquah, WA

-Generally, you should have your HVAC system inspected twice a year.
-After that inspection, your HVAC technician will tell you what, if any, services are required.
-You should also call a technician if you notice any new issues, such as unusual smells, leaks, or strange noises.
+Generally, your HVAC system should be inspected twice a year.
+After that inspection, your HVAC technician will tell you what services are needed.
+You should also have an inspection if you notice any new issues, like strange noises, leaks, or unusual smells.
 If your home has ductwork, it should be serviced every few years.

-The best times to have an HVAC inspection are the spring and fall.
-Technicians are generally less busy during these times, which makes it easier to get an appointment.
-This also helps get your system ready for the summer and winter, the times of the year when it sees the most use.
+The best times to have an HVAC inspection are during the spring and fall.
+Technicians are less busy during these times, which makes it easier to get an appointment.
+This also ensures that your system is ready for the summer and winter, which is when it normally sees the most use.

 You can save energy during the winter by reducing the amount of work your HVAC system needs to do to heat your home.
-Keep your thermostat as low as you can and don't make drastic changes in the temperature — only increase or decrease it a few degrees at a time.
+Keep your thermostat as low as is comfortable and avoid making drastic temperature changes — only increase or decrease it a few degrees at a time.
 If possible, try switching to a smart thermostat.

-Generally, HVAC installation or replacement takes one to three days for the entire system.
+Generally, whole-system HVAC installation or replacement takes one to three days.
 Installing or replacing a furnace or air conditioning unit can take as little as half a day or as much as two days.
-The exact amount of time will vary depending on things like how large your home is, how easily accessible different parts of the system are, and whether your technician finds any problems.
+The exact amount of time will depend on factors like the size of your house, how easily accessible different areas are, and whether your technician discovers any problems.

 Other Issaquah, WA Home Services